TheMarlboroMan/tile_editor/README.md

 ##Output file format...

+There is no official extension for this.
+I use ".dat", but the output is actually a simple text file.

-The thing does output in dnot (think json... before it was fashionable) but a classic version used this structure:
+The thing does output in dnot (think json... before it was fashionable) but there was also a very simple "classic" structure.
+By default, the application will use the "dnot" format but will try to detect the kind of file when opening a new one.
+Classic files will be always saved with the classic format.
+It is, however, trivial to dive into the "controlador_rejilla.cpp" code and make the neccesary changes if this behaviour is undesirable.

+This is the classic format. ! denotes a comment on this description, but the real file allows for no comments.

 !Begin data.
 Only thing that closes, actually.
 [ESTRUCTURA]